hippiehunter/dblbook/src/io/isam.md

 However, developers need to be cautious to avoid potential infinite loops or excessively long wait times.
 This is particularly important in high-throughput systems where waiting for extended periods could significantly impact performance.
 One approach is to implement a retry logic with a maximum number of attempts or a cumulative maximum wait time.
 After these thresholds are reached, the application can either log an error, alert the user, or take alternative action.
 This strategy ensures that the application retries sufficiently to handle temporary locks, but not indefinitely, thus maintaining a balance between robust error handling and application responsiveness.

 ### Update
+***
 `WRITE(channel, data_area[, GETRFA:new_rfa]) [[error_list]]`
 **Primary Functionality**:
 - The `WRITE` statement in DBL is used to update a record in a file.
 When you execute a `WRITE` operation on a channel that is open in output, append, or update mode, the specified record is updated with the contents of the data area.

 **Special Qualifiers**:
-- `GETRFA`: Optional, returns the Record Format Address (RFA) after the write operation, useful in files with data compression, variable-length records or when trying to get the new hash for the updated record.
+- `GETRFA`: Optional, returns the RFA after the write operation, useful in files with data compression, variable-length records or when trying to get the new hash for the updated record.

 **Constraints**:
 - For ISAM files, there are specific constraints: the record being modified must be the one most recently retrieved and locked.
 Modifying unmodifiable keys or primary keys directly with `WRITE` is not allowed and will result in errors.
 If the data area exceeds the maximum record size, an “Invalid record size” error occurs.